 MENTAL HEALTH FIRST AID COMMUNITY IMPACT

-Supported by National Council for Behavioral Health, Maryland Department of Health & Mental Hygiene, Missouri Department of Mental Health
+Supported by National Council for Mental Wellbeing, Maryland Department of Health & Mental Hygiene, Missouri Department of Mental Health

 Community Counseling Centers of Chicago